astropy/pyvo/docs/mivot/annoter.rst

 - This code has been optimized to work with Vizier output.
 - INFO tags of the VOTable header are analysed to set the ``QueryOrigin`` attributes.
-- INFO tags of the header of the first resource are analysed to set the ``DataOrigin`` objects.
+- INFO tags of the header of the first resource are analyzed to set the ``DataOrigin`` objects.

+The method below, analyzes the INFO tags and insert the resulting query origin the annotations.

 .. code-block:: python